flyteorg/flyte/CONTRIBUTING.md

 # Contributing to Flyte

-For information related to contributing to Flyte, please check out the [Contributing to Flyte](https://docs.flyte.org/en/latest/community/contribute.html) section of the documentation at the Flyte site.
+For information related to how to contribute to Flyte, please check out the [Contributing to Flyte](https://docs.flyte.org/en/latest/community/contribute.html) section of the documentation at the Flyte site.